mindkin/hourfleet/docs/index.md

 * [What You Gonna Get](inthebox.html) - Lists the assets that are provided for you when you signup for an Hourfleet license.
 * [What You Need To Sort Out](youprovide.html) - There are some things that your business needs to get sorted before your car sharing business can operate properly
 * [What You Can Configure](youconfigure.html) - There is lots to customize, here is what you can configure to make it your own car sharing network
 * [How Things Work](howitworks.html) - Want to be more familiar with how Hourfleet car sharing works?
+* [Setting up the car kit](carkit.html) - Getting your car kits online